eamena-project/eamena-arches-dev/dbs/database.eamena/README.md

 #### **Unformated dataset** route

-An unformated is our original dataset 'as-it-is', as you published it under its DOI, in data paper journal, etc., respecting only the FAIR guidelines.
+An "unformated dataset" is our original dataset 'as-it-is', as you published it under its DOI, in data paper journal, etc., respecting only the FAIR guidelines.
 So, there is no need for you to reformat the columns, values, etc. You submit your dataset directly to the EAMENA team.

 #### **Formated dataset** route

-A formated dataset is a Bulk Upload form, that is to say, a EAMENA databae-compliant dataset that can be uploaded directly into EAMENA via the Bulk Upload process.
-Following this route will improve the FAIRability (sustainibility of our database, open-access, etc.).
+A "formated dataset" is a Bulk Upload form, that is to say, a EAMENA databae-compliant dataset that can be uploaded directly into EAMENA via the Bulk Upload process.
+Following this route will improve the FAIRability[^1].
 Indeed, the process of making your compliant to a open-access and open-source database using CIDOC-CRM onlogy can already be mentioned in your *data paper* (see, improve and reuse, this [JOAD template](https://github.com/eamena-project/eamena-arches-dev/blob/main/data/bibref/templates/template_joad.md)).

 ---